Wabanaki-Thoreau Canoe Trail

 Paddle to take-out at south end of the lake, visit the museum if it is open.
 Load canoes and gear.
 Have lunch.
 Drive back to Black Bear Inn in Orono.
 Arrive around 5 p.m.
 Say good-byes.

 Deposits are non-refundable.
-From 0-14 days before trip starts, no money is refundable.
-Within 14-30 days before the trip starts, money is non-refundable, but you may apply the amount to another trip for one year (on a space available basis) minus your deposit.
+No money is refundable from 0-14 days before the trip starts.
+Within 14-30 days before the journey begins, money is non-refundable.
+You may apply the amount to another trip for one year (on a space-available basis) minus your deposit.
 If you cancel within 14 days of the starting date, money is non-transferable and non-refundable.
-We go in all conditions including rain and thaws.
-If extreme weather conditions prevent you from traveling to Maine for your trip, you may use the full amount less the deposit for another trip for one year from the trip starting date.
-You may wish to purchase vacation insurance to cover this possibility.
-If you have to cancel due to Covid related issues we will not be able to give a refund, but will lock in the price of the trip and give a 2 year credit to be used toward any of our trips.
+We go in all conditions, including rain and thaws.
+If extreme weather conditions prevent you from traveling to Maine for your trip, you may use the total amount less the deposit for another year from the starting date.
+You may purchase vacation insurance to cover this possibility.
+If you have to cancel due to Covid related issues, we cannot give a refund, but we will lock in the trip’s price and give a 2-year credit for any of our trips.

 Tips are appropriate for your guides.
-If you feel you would like to recognize how hard they worked to provide a safe and reliable trip for you.
-A common amount is 5% – %10 of your trip cost.
-At Mahoosuc we split tips evenly among whoever is working on the trip unless people want certain amounts to go directly to certain guides.
-In this case they should give it to them individually.
+If you would like to recognize how hard they worked to provide a safe and reliable trip for you.
+A standard amount is 5% – 10% of your trip cost.
+At Mahoosuc, we split tips evenly among whoever works on the trip unless people want certain amounts to go directly to specific guides.
+In this case, they should give it to them individually.